 - 3.3.1 The Pensions Regulator examines the Scheme on an ongoing basis and has, for example, highlighted delays across LGPS Funds in producing Annual Benefit Statements (ABS).
-The Board was pleased to note that BFP once again produced its ABS by the due date. - 3.3.2 The Board undertakes an annual review of the Fund against the standards and expectations as reflected in TPR Code of Practice 14, on a red, amber, green basis: RAG.
+The Board was pleased to note that Bedfordshire Pension Fund once again produced its ABS by the due date. - 3.3.2 The Board undertakes an annual review of the Fund against the standards and expectations as reflected in TPR Code of Practice 14, on a red, amber, green basis: RAG.
 The assessment identifies areas in which the Fund needs to make improvements.
+From 2024/2025 this assessment will be undertaken against the new TPR General Code which has replaced Code of Practice 14.
 The Board considers certain areas of the Code at any one time.
 No areas have red status.
 The Board studies and makes recommendations on amber items but would also challenge those areas assessed as "green", so seeking on-going assurance that the evidence supports each assessment.
 An interim review of any area of the Code is undertaken should circumstances so require. - 3.3.3 The Board monitors TPR's annual review of its priorities, and studies its guidance, intervention reports and the reasons behind any fines it levies, reflecting these issues when setting the Board agenda.
-A particular focus of TPR is cyber security and pension scams, which have featured appropriately on Board agendas. - 3.3.4 The Board continues to be mindful of TPR's Scheme Annual Return, which is a statutory document which Bedfordshire Pension Fund completed within the statutory deadline.
+A particular focus of TPR is cyber security and pension scams, which have featured appropriately on Local Board agendas.
+An assessment of the implications and requirements of the General Code will be undertaken during 2024. - 3.3.4 The Board continues to be mindful of TPR's Scheme Annual Return, which is a statutory document which Bedfordshire Pension Fund completed within the statutory deadline.
 The return shows percentages for the completeness and accuracy of "common data" and "scheme specific data".
 Using 2018/2019 data as a baseline, TPR measures and seeks annual improvements in data quality.
 Data quality for Bedfordshire is at a high level and a Data Improvement Plan is in place, which is reviewed by the Board.